HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 The remaining landscape shows that about 12-13% of requests still arrive uncompressed, while the newer zstd compression method maintains a minimal 1% adoption rate across both platforms.
 A negligible amount of websites also seem to use a combination of compression techniques, like gzip + deflate, or br + gzip.
 This doesn't necessarily mean that both are being used at the same time, because using both anyway doesn't have any additional effect.
 What could explain the usage is either that different assets on the same page might be using different compression methods, or supporting different kind of browsers when brotli for example was not supported in all browsers.

-An interesting contrast is seen when looking at third party scripts making gzip a clear winner again.
-Looking at the trends, gzip is still the primary compression method used with a 60% vs 29% comparison.
-This shows the missed performance gains due to a lot of third-party JavaScript still being deployed without brotli compression.

 {{ figure_markup(
   image="compression-methods-of-script-resources-by-host.png",
   caption="Compression methods of script resources by host.",